javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 alert( document.body ); // [object HTMLBodyElement]
 ```

-We also can use `instanceof` to check the inheritance chain:
+We also can use `instanceof` to check the inheritance:

 ```js run
 alert( document.body instanceof HTMLBodyElement ); // true